To Whom It May Concern: Piano Solo Tonhalle Zürich

 To Whom It May Concern: Piano Solo Tonhalle Zürich is a live solo piano album by Irène Schweizer.
-It was recorded on April 11, 2011, at Tonhalle, Zürich in Zürich, Switzerland, in celebration of the pianist's 70th birthday, and was released later that year by Intakt Records.
+It was recorded on 11 April 2011, at Tonhalle, Zürich in Zürich, Switzerland, in celebration of the pianist's 70th birthday, and was released on 1 January 2012 by Intakt Records.

 The music includes originals plus tunes composed by Jimmy Giuffre, Carla Bley, Thelonious Monk, and Dollar Brand.

 Reception

 In a review for The Guardian, John Fordham wrote: "Schweizer has often been saddled with comparisons to Cecil Taylor, and there are certainly passages here in which she explodes into torrential, Tayloresque maestroms – but there's a lot more besides, too."

 Point of Departures Bill Shoemaker stated that the album "is as incisive in its survey of Irène Schweizer's art as it is comprehensive," and commented: "Not only does she demonstrate great stylistic and expressive range... she manages to neatly fold all of this material into an anniversary concert without diminishing the fact that her music continues to evolve."